NaphtaliO/ShiftWizard/README.md

 ## Extra Features

-- Employer user edit their profile
+- Employer users can edit their profile.
-- Employee users are able to change their passwords from the auto-generated one
+- Employee users are able to change their passwords from the auto-generated one sent to their email

 #### Security
 - For authentication we used JWT Authentication and token are being stored on the client.
 JSON Web Tokens are a good way of transmitting information between parties securely because they can be signed, which means you can be sure senders are who they say they are.
 - To prevent SQL injections we used an ORM for database querying.
 - Passwords in the database are salted and then hashed which makes it harder and impossible to crack.
+- All our Flask backend API routes are protected(wrapped with a token_required wrapper).
+You need a valid token to be able to send requests via the API.

 ## Core Technologies
 ### Technologies/Libraries